csula/cs454-winter-2016/README.md

   * Homework 4 is due 3/12/2016 -- again in class demo.

   * Both homeworks will require showing collaboration with git log -- this is not optional

+  * Programming quiz will be due at last same week as homework 3 and 4 (3/12/2016)

+     > It will be a *1 minute short demo* containing you running two scripts I provided in the [week9.md](notes/week9.md)
+     > While the prorgram is running, I will be asking you about 2 questions.
+So be ready to answer them.

 * Project is as we have discussed in class numerous times.
 To summarize: